 By adding an application configuration file (app.config file) to a C# project, you can customize how the common language runtime locates and loads assembly files.
 For more information about application configuration files, see How the Runtime Locates Assemblies.

-UWP apps don't contain an app.config template.
+The Windows Store doesn’t support System.Configuration.
+As a result, Store apps don’t contain an app.config template.

 When you build your project, the development environment automatically copies your app.config file, changes the file name of the copy to match your executable, and then moves the copy to the bin directory.

 To add an application configuration file to your C# project

 On the menu bar, choose Project, Add New Item.